 Interviewed by Brittany Jakubiec

-Q: What are some of the promising practices for accessible and safe services for 2SLGBTQI older adults and workers?
+Q: What are some of the recommendations you’d make for change to enable LGBTQI older adults to age and live well?

 Q: What resources do you recommend people check out?

 A: Check out the research and resources on this National Resource Centre on 2SLGBTQI Aging site!
 When it comes to broad ways of thinking about aging & living well and how we can enable 2SLGBTQIA+ older adults to do so, I’d also recommend getting inspiration from Catherine Hernandez’s new novel The Story of Us which features the care dynamic among a personal support worker, a trans woman living with dementia, and their families & communities.